TijmenWierenga/LaravelChargebee/README.md

 If you haven't got an account on Chargebee, create one [here](https://www.chargebee.com/trial-signup.html).

-Then require the project into your project via Composer:
+Then require the package into your project via Composer:

 ``` bash
 $ composer require tijmen-wierenga/laravel-chargebee